Imitation: Imitation in animals

 Imitation in animals is a study in the field of social learning where learning behavior is observed in animals specifically how animals learn and adapt through imitation.
 Ethologists can classify imitation in animals by the learning of certain behaviors from conspecifics.
-More specifically, these behaviors are usually unique to the species and can be complex in nature and can benefit the individuals survival.
+More specifically, these behaviors are usually unique to the species and can be complex in nature and can benefit the individual's survival.

 Some scientists believe true imitation is only produced by humans, arguing that simple learning though sight is not enough to sustain as a being who can truly imitate.
 Thorpe defines true imitation as "the copying of a novel or otherwise improbable act or utterance, or some act for which there is clearly no instinctive tendency," which is highly debated for its portrayal of imitation as a mindless repeating act.
 True imitation is produced when behavioral, visual and vocal imitation is achieved, not just the simple reproduction of exclusive behaviors.
 Imitation is not a simple reproduction of what one sees; rather it incorporates intention and purpose.
 Animal imitation can range from survival purpose; imitating as a function of surviving or adapting, to unknown possible curiosity, which vary between different animals and produce different results depending on the measured intelligence of the animal.

 There is considerable evidence to support true imitation in animals.
 Experiments performed on apes, birds and more specifically the Japanese quail have provided positive results to imitating behavior, demonstrating imitation of opaque behavior.
 However the problem that lies is in the discrepancies between what is considered true imitation in behavior.
 Birds have demonstrated visual imitation, where the animal simply does as it sees.
 Studies on apes however have proven more advanced results in imitation, being able to remember and learn from what they imitate.
+Songbirds have specialized brain circuits for song learning and can imitate vocalizations of others.
+It is well established that birdsong is a type of animal culture transmitted across generations in certain groups.
 Studies have demonstrated far more positive results with behavioral imitation in primates and birds than any other type of animal.
-Imitation in non primate mammals and other animals have been proven difficult to conclude solid positive results for and poses a difficult question to scientists on why that is so.
+Imitation in non-primate mammals and other animals have been proven difficult to conclude solid positive results for and poses a difficult question to scientists on why that is so.

 Theories

 There are two types of theories of imitation, transformational and associative.
 Transformational theories suggest that the information that is required to display certain behavior is created internally through cognitive processes and observing these behaviors provides incentive to duplicate them.
 Meaning we already have the codes to recreate any behavior and observing it results in its replication.
-Bandura's "social cognitive theory" is one example of a transformational theory.
+Albert Bandura's "social cognitive theory" is one example of a transformational theory.
 Associative, or sometimes referred to as "contiguity", theories suggest that the information required to display certain behaviors does not come from within ourselves but solely from our surroundings and experiences.
-Unfortunately these theories have not yet provided testable predictions in the field of social learning in animals and have yet to conclude strong results.
+These theories have not yet provided testable predictions in the field of social learning in animals and have yet to conclude strong results.